 PE & Primary Sports Funding

 The school employs a PE specialist, Mr Browning, with qualified teacher status to drive participation, standards and attainment in PE.
-Sports coach Mrs Coupland works alongside him, ensuring that we have strong male and female role-models for children and staff.
+Sports coach Mrs Koupland works alongside him, ensuring that we have strong male and female role-models for children and staff.

 Children receive two hours of PE a week with one session taught by the class teacher and one by a member of the PE team.
 Class teachers will continue to use and adapt the Val Sabin and LCP schemes of work to support their planning.